An appraiser performs an estimation that leads to an opinion of value.

 To protect your rights in a condemnation case.

-An inspection is a third-party investigation of the livable structure and electrical and mechanical systems of a property, from the top to the foundation.
+An inspection is a third-party investigation of the accessible structure and appliances of a property, from the roof to the bottom.

-Usually, a home inspection report will discuss the amenities and the necessities of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Generally, a home inspection report will evaluate the amenities and the requirements of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.

-Area and building prices are also precedent in an appraisal.
+Area and architectural prices are also precedent in an appraisal.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.